opencog/atomspace/opencog/query/README.md

    (VariableLink $R (VariableNode $A) (VariableNode $B)) matches any arity-2 link (as long as the type constraints are obeyed).

- * Performance improvement: [[TODO: Probably outdated, there is no such unit_propagate in the code]] Steal an idea from DPLL, viz unit_propagate.
+ * Performance improvement: Steal an idea from DPLL, viz unit_propagate.
 That is, start with those clauses that have only a single variable in them, ground that, and propagate.
 Not sure, I think this could should improve run-time.
 Perhaps there are other